• Home

 Our team is the only state-level veterinary medical care provider in the State of Texas Emergency Response Plan.

-Our team’s combination of human capital and equipment are evidence the prowess of the VMBS throughout the state of Texas and beyond during times of disaster.
+Our team’s combination of human capital and equipment is evidence of the prowess of the VMBS throughout the state of Texas and beyond during times of disaster.

 Past Deployments